 The Alfred Russel Wallace Award was established by the International Biogeography Society (IBS) in 2004 to recognize a lifetime of outstanding contributions by an eminent scholar in any subdiscipline of biogeography.
 Previous recipients have included Drs.
 Jack Briggs, Jared Diamond, John Avise and Bob Ricklefs.

-Nominations should be submitted to the Chair of the Awards Committee in response to a call released between 01 January and 01 March each even-numbered year for the upcoming biennial meeting (convened in January of odd-numbered years).
+Nominations should be submitted to email@example.com, c/o the Chair of the Awards Committee in response to a call released approximate one year in advance of the next biennial conference (convened in January of odd-numbered years).
 Current members of the IBS Board are not eligible for nomination.

 Named after R. H. MacArthur and E. O. Wilson, this award honors their seminal contributions to biogeography.
 The award recognizes an individual for a notable, innovative contribution to biogeography.
 It is targeted at comparatively early career investigators and has a guideline that recipients should have completed their PhD no more than 12 years before the deadline for nominations.
 The committee has some flexibility in regard to this criterion, to take account of differing life and career paths.
 A pair of collaborators might be considered providing both are eligible by this criterion.